-There are many fantastic day trips from Milan – it’s just a matter of picking the one that better suits one’s needs and interests.
+There are many fantastic day trips from Milan – it’s just a matter of picking the one that better suits your needs and interests.

 Lake Como and the city that gives it its name are an easy 30-minute train ride north of Milan.
-The lake, which is of glacial origins, is the third biggest lake in Italy and, with a depth of up to 400 meters, one of the deepest lakes in Europe.
-It is gorgeous, making it a perfect place to enjoy some good day trips from Milan.
+The lake, which is of glacial origins, is the third biggest lake in Italy and, with a depth of up to 400 meters (1,312 feet), one of the deepest lakes in Europe.

 The lake has been a popular retreat for wealthy aristocrats since Roman times.
-With the many beautiful villages (Bellagio, Brunate and Varenna to name just a few), villas (the most famous ones are Villa Carlotta, Villa d’Este and Villa Serbelloni) and palaces (some of them property of famous actors) that are scattered in the area, it obviously is a fantastic tourist destination, ideal for day trips from Milan.
+With the many beautiful villages (Bellagio, Brunate and Varenna to name just a few), villas (the most famous ones are Villa Carlotta, Villa d’Este and Villa Serbelloni) and palaces (some of them property of famous actors) that are scattered in the area, it obviously is a fantastic tourist destination.

-Lake Como itself is fantastic for kitesurfing, windsurfing and sailing.
-There are several farms in the surrounding area, producing goods such as honey, cheese, milk, and even olive oil.
-They are pleasant places to visit, even during Milan day trips.
+The lake itself is a good spot for kitesurfing, windsurfing and sailing.
+There also are several farms in the surrounding area, producing honey, cheese, milk, and even olive oil, so you may want to visit one too.

 Lake Maggiore is the second largest lake in Italy.
 Located in the southern side of the Alps, the lake and its shoreline are divided between the Italian regions of Lombardia and Piemonte, and the Swiss Canton Ticino.
-It’s a lovely place to go to on day trips from Milan, as it benefits from mild weather throughout the year.
+It’s a lovely place to spend a day, even in the winter, as it benefits from mild weather throughout the year.

 Among the most beautiful small towns on Lake Maggiore there are Stresa, Laverno and Locarno.
-During day trips from Milan to Lake Maggiore it is possible to cruise around the lake to explore its lovely Borromean Islands such as Isola Bella, Isola Madre and Isola dei Pescatori, all the while admiring the Alps in the distance.
+You can cruise around the lake to explore its lovely Borromean Islands such as Isola Bella, Isola Madre and Isola dei Pescatori, all the while admiring the Alps in the distance.

 Lake Garda is the largest lake in Italy, located about half way between Milan and Venice, and on the edge of the Dolomites.
-It is a very popular holiday destination and, needless to say, it makes for one of the best day trips from Milan, for it offers interesting activities such as boat rides, sailing, kitesurfing and windsurfing.
+It is a very popular holiday destination, since it offers interesting activities such as boat rides, sailing, kitesurfing and windsurfing.

-Scattered across the lake there’s several small islands, that are really nice to visit even during day tours from Milan.
+Scattered across the lake there’s several small islands.
 The largest one is Isola del Garda, famous for being the place where Francesco d’Assisi founded a monastery in 1220 – though in its place now there is a 19th century gothic style building.

 The most popular small town on the lake is the romantic Sirmione, which is packed with interesting tourist sites and good cafés, restaurants and bars.
-Desenzano del Garda is another lovely village that is pleasant to visit on day trips from Milan.
-It is a popular bathing resort, but there’s also plenty of cultural sites.
+Desenzano del Garda is another lovely village – a popular bathing resort, but there’s also plenty of cultural sites.